 We recognise that pupils with particular skill and interest in computing and technology may inadvertently or deliberately stray into cyber-dependent crime (cybercrime).
 If there are concerns about a child in this area, the DSL (or a deputy), will consider referring into the Cyber Choices programme and follow procedures set out in our safeguarding policies.

 This section summarises our approach to online safety and mobile phone use.
-For full details about our School's policies in these areas, please refer to our E-Safety Policy.
+For full details about our School's policies in these areas, please refer to our E-Safety Policy (including Acceptable Use Policy for pupils).